-Product Title of Standards or Code of Practice Standard Code Price Cabbage Specification for grades of fresh agricultural produce - Part 2: Cabbages CRS 24 - Part 2: 2010 USD 34.06

-- avoid misunderstanding and confusion among those involved in the marketing chain; - · provide an objective basis for relating price with quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position.
+Product Title of Standards or Code of Practice Standard Code Price Cabbage Specification for grades of fresh agricultural produce - Part 2: Cabbages CRS 24 - Part 2: 2010 USD 34.06 Abstract: This CARICOM Regional Standard was developed in an effort to: • avoid misunderstanding and confusion among those involved in the marketing chain; • provide an objective basis for relating price with quality; • encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and • assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position.
 This standard applies to commercial varieties of cabbage (Brassica oleracea) to be supplied fresh to the consumer after preparation.

-This standard is intended to help producers and traders by increasing the efficiency of the assessment of quality, so that selection and rejection of defective product takes place in the field, rather than at the point of sale, where high transportation and packaging costs have already been incurred.

-This standard defines the quality requirements of fresh gerberas at the dispatching stage after preparation and packaging

-Product Title of Standards or Code of Practice Standard Code Price Grapefruit Specification for grades of fresh Agricultural Produce - Part 3: CRS 24 - Part 3: USD 36.97 Grapefruits 2010

-This CARICOM Regional Standard is designed to:

-- improve the regional and international market competitiveness of grapefruits and to address critical concerns relating to quality in the production of grapefruits in the region; - avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price with quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position.

-This regional standard specifies the quality requirements of commercial varieties of grapefruits grown from Citrus paradisi Macfad. of the Rutaceae family, to be supplied fresh to the consumer, after preparation and packaging.
+Abstract: This standard is intended to help producers and traders by increasing the efficiency of the assessment of quality, so that selection and rejection of defective product takes place in the field, rather than at the point of sale, where high transportation and packaging costs have already been incurred.
+This standard define Product the quality requirements of fresh gerberas at the dispatching stage after prepa Title of Standards or Code of Practice ration and packagii Standard Code ng Price Grapefruit CRS 24 - Part 3: 2010 USD 36.97 Abstract: • 2010 improve the production of avoid misund provide an of encourage b assist export ional Standard is designed to: regional and international market competitiveness of grapefruits and to address of grapefruits in the region; derstanding and confusion among those involved in the marketing chain; ojective basis for relating price with quality; etter selection, packaging and presentation of produce as a means of obtaining g ers and their countries in meeting export market requirements and thereby enha greater income ove ncing their reputatio rall; and on and market position.
+This regional standard specifies the quality requirements of commercial varieties of grapefruits grown from Citrus paradisi Macfad . of the Rutaceae family, to be supplied fresh to the consumer, after preparation and packaging.
 This standard does not apply to grapefruits for industrial processing.

-Product Title of Standards or Code of Practice Standard Code Price Hot Peppers Specification for grades of fresh agricultural produce - Part 4: Hot Peppers CRS 24- Part 4: 2010 USD34.06

-- avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price with quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position

-This standard specifies the quality requirements of hot peppers (Capsicum sp.), which are to be supplied fresh to the consumer after preparation and packaging.

-The standard does not apply to hot peppers for industrial processing.

-Product Title of Standards or Code of Practice Standard Code Price Mangoes Specification for grades of fresh agricultural produce - Part 5: CRS 24- Part 5: USD 35.03 Mangoes 2010

-- avoid misunderstanding and confusion among those involved in the marketing chain; - provide an objective basis for relating price to quality; - encourage better selection, packaging and presentation of produce as a means of obtaining greater income overall; and - assist exporters and their countries in meeting export market requirements and thereby enhancing their reputation and market position.

-This Standard specifies the quality requirements for commercial varieties of mangoes grown from Mangifera indica L., of the Anacardiaceae family, to be supplied fresh to the consumer after preparation and packaging.

-This standard does not apply to mangoes for industrial processing
+Product Title of Standards or Code of Practice Standard Code Price Hot Peppers Specification for grades of fresh agricultural produce - Part 4: Hot Peppers CRS 24- Part 4: 2010 USD34.06 avoid misund provide an o encourage b assist export This standard specific preparation and pace hancing their reputation on and market positior he standard does i not apply to hot peppers for industrial processing.
+Title of Standards or Code of Practice Standard Code Price Mangoes Specification for grades of fresh agricultural produce - Part 5: Mangoes CRS 24- Part 5: 2010 USD 35.03 avoid misund provide an o encourage b assist export This Standard specifiamily, to be supplie jional Standard was developed in an effort to: derstanding and confusion among those involved in the marketing chain; bjective basis for relating price to quality; etter selection, packaging and presentation of produce as a means of obtainin ters and their countries in meeting export market requirements and thereby enl fies the quality requirements for commercial varieties of mangoes grown from d fresh to the consumer after preparation and packaging. not apply to mangoes for industrial processing hancing their reputation on and market positior